Awareness: an alternative approach to core strength and stability

 When I help them feel what they’re actually doing, it usually turns out that they’re tightening those “core” abdominal muscles all the time.
 No wonder they feel weak!
 If a muscle is always engaged, it has less strength to engage further – its potential is already in use.
-They would do better to learn to relax their muscles, engaging them only when they need to.
+I teach my students instead to relax their muscles when at rest, and engage them only when they need to.

-Why are my students doing this?
+Why do so many people keep their muscles permanently tight?
 Ultimately, I think it’s because they are not really aware of what they are doing.

 While the well-meaning person who suggested they strengthen their core may have had a specific and even effective way of moving in mind (and more on that in another post), most people understand “strengthen the core” to mean “tighten the belly,” with no clear sense of what they are trying to do in the moment, or awareness of what they are actually doing in their body.
 If they were to simply engage the muscles in their belly, they would bend forward, but that is not their intention when they walk into my office and sit on my table.
 So they engage the muscles of their back as well to balance the front, thinking that this is giving them strong stabilization of their core.
 In other words, their back is hurting not because their abdominal muscles aren’t strong enough but, on the contrary, because they are tightening their abdominals too much, and tightening that painful lower back at the same time.
 The result is a sort of arms race between the front and the back.
 Or, as my teacher Larry Goldfarb puts it, they are having an argument with themselves — and argument which by definition they can’t win!